stewjoel/home-assistant-kevo/README.md

 - Kevo Plus bluetooth enabled gateway
 - Reference : https://www.weiserlock.com/en/kevo/smart-lock
 - Opt into the new Kevo login on mykevo.com
+- A username on mykevo.com that has Admin eKeys to the locks you want to control

 ## Note